Obed Macy

-Obed Macy (December 14, 1801 – July 19, 1857) was an American physician and pioneer in Los Angeles County, California, arriving there by wagon train shortly after California became a part of the United States following the Mexican–American War.
+Obed Macy (December 14, 1801 – July 19, 1857) was an American medical dictor and pioneer in Los Angeles County, California, arriving there by wagon train shortly after California became a part of the United States following the Mexican–American War.
 He and his son Oscar Macy were members of the Los Angeles Common Council, the governing body of that city, and operated one of Los Angeles's historic hotels.

 Personal life

 Obed Macy was born December 14, 1801, in New Garden, Guilford County, North Carolina, the son of William Macy and Mary Barnard.
 He was married in 1824 to Lucinda Polk in Bruceville, Indiana, in which state he practiced medicine "for years."
 The family came to California with several others from Knox County, Indiana, in 1850 by wagon train pulled by oxen.

 The family lost one child, Charles, on the nine-month journey who died of a cholera outbreak sweeping the wagon train.
 A later account noted that the Macys "suffered innumerable hardships and privations en route by the lack of water and feed for the teams, which nearly all perished thereby."

 They arrived in San Francisco, but in 1851 they went to the site of El Monte, California, where they were the first American settlers; a year later they moved to Los Angeles.

 Obed and Lucinda had a family of thirteen children, including a boy whom they named Obed and who later also became active in Los Angeles commerce, and another son, Oscar, noted below.

 Obed Macy died on July 19, 1857.